adavies312/TriviaGame/README.md

 ## Basic Quiz (Timed Form)

-* You'll create a trivia form with multiple choice or true/false options (your choice).
+* A trivia form with multiple choice questions.

 * The player will have a limited amount of time to finish the quiz.

   * The game ends when the time runs out.
 The page will reveal the number of questions that players answer correctly and incorrectly.

-* Don't let the player pick more than one answer per question.

-* Don't forget to include a countdown timer.
+* Answer before the countdown timer runs out.

 # Built With